 Take a Keratin Supplement

 Keratin is not just a hair treatment—it's actually what makes up your nails.
-So taking a keratin supplement can help build strength and resiliency, much in the same way it works on your hair.
+So taking a keratin supplement could help build strength and resiliency, much in the same way it works on your hair.
 It can be taken orally or applied topically in oil form.

 Use Cuticle Oil or Serum